 Notify regulators and those affected

-Depending on the answers to those questions, organisations will have to notify regulators or the affected individuals.
+Depending on the answers to those questions, organisations will have to notify regulators and/or the affected individuals.

 Under the GDPR, data breaches only need to be reported if they “pose a risk to the rights and freedoms of natural living persons”.

-This generally refers to the possibility of affected individuals facing economic or social damage (such as discrimination), reputational damage or financial losses.
+This generally refers to the possibility of affected individuals facing economic, social or reputational damage, or financial losses.

 Prepare for the future

-After an organisation has responded to the incident, it should take appropriate actions to prevent future breaches.
+After an organisation has responded to an incident, it should take appropriate action to prevent future breaches.

 It should use the information it gathered responding to the incident as the starting point to investigate further, identifying how its cyber security measures can be improved.